urbit/docs/docs/hall/interface.md

 #### /circle prize

-Contains (where applicable) messages in envelopes (with message numbers), local and remote configurations and presences.
+Contains (where applicable) messages in envelopes (with message numbers), as well as local and remote configurations and presences.

 ```
 ++  prize                                               :>  query result